Main disability and sickness benefits

 The Motability Scheme

-The Motability Scheme can help you with leasing or buying a car, powered wheelchair or scooter if you are getting the higher rate of the mobility component of the Disability Living Allowance.
+The Motability Scheme can help you lease a car, powered wheelchair or scooter.
 The leasing or hiring of certain equipment and vehicles may qualify for VAT relief.

 Vehicle tax exemption

 You can apply for exemption from paying vehicle tax if you receive the higher rate of the mobility component of Disability Living Allowance or the War Pensioner's Mobility Supplement.

 Some areas have community transport services for people who have difficulty using public transport.

 Disabled Students' Allowances provide extra financial help if you have an impairment, health condition (including mental health conditions) or a specific learning difficulty like dyslexia.
 They are paid on top of the standard student finance package and don't have to be repaid.